chaseruskin/legoHDL/ROADMAP.md

 - [ ] use a -args flag to indicate all following arguments are to be passed to the build script?

-- [ ] remove data in versions when uninstalling/del and block is no longer available

 - [ ] always prompt user to input a workspace path if the path found in settings is null?

 - [ ] for list command, highlight if a profile is availble to be updated (bonus)
-- [x] add ability to update (if remote repository) profile using `legohdl update <profile-name> -profile` profiles (bonus)

 - [ ] add default market for default profile (open-square)
 - [ ] add code to default scripts in profile (a hello-world, modelsim, and xsim)